top of page

 • Contracts and Payment

-If your project is selected for funding, LHC staff will work with you to create a contract that defines a specific scope of services.
-The contract establishes deliverables, sets a timeline, and governs project evaluation and the payment of funds.
-All award recipients must sign the standard contracts in a timely fashion to secure award funds.
+If your project is selected for funding, LHC staff will connect you with our friend and Fiscal Sponsor, the Social Impact Fund (SIF).
+Together, we will create a grant agreement that establishes the purpose of the grant and how funds will be used, along with instructions for reporting and financial documentation.
+All award recipients must sign the agreements in a timely fashion to secure award funds.

 If your award amount is $50,000 or under, you will get a full payment at the start of the project.